BarelyMiSSeD/minqlx-plugins/README.md

 <b>The following bot setting(s) used in the clanmembers script can be set with the rest of the minqlx bot settings:</b><br>
 The setting(s) are shown with the default settings.<br>

-<b>qlx_clanmembersAdmin "5"</b> - Sets the minqlx server permisson level needed to use the clanmembers.py admin commands.<br>
+<b>set qlx_clanmembersAdmin "5"</b> - Sets the minqlx server permisson level needed to use the clanmembers.py admin commands.<br>
+<b>set qlx_clanmembersTagColors "0" - If on: Tag enforcement will check for exact color matching.
+If off: tag colors are ignored and only the text is compared.
+(0 = off, 1 = on)<br>
+<b>set qlx_clanmembersLetterCase "0" - If on: Tag enforcement will check for exact case matching.
+If off: upper/lower case is ignored.
+(0 = off, 1 = on)<br>
+<b>set qlx_clanmembersCheckSteamName "1" - Checks for clan tag(s) in player's steam name and renames the player without the clan tag.
+(0 = off, 1 = on)<br>
 <br><br>
 # Voteban.py